 Gustav Merkel was a German organist and composer.
 He was born on November 12, 1827, in Oberoderwitz, Kingdom of Saxony and was dead on October 30, 1885, in Dresden.
 He studied piano with Schumann's father in law, Friedrich Wieck.
 He spent most of his career in Dresden, concentrating on organ-playing from 1858.
 A Lutheran himself, he nevertheless … Continue reading Merkel: Berceuse Op.18 No.4

 Gustav Lange was a German composer known mainly for his wonderful melodious salon music.
-He was born in Schwerstedt near Erfurt, August,13 in 1830 and was dead in Wernigerode July,20 in 1889.
-He received initial musical training from his father on the piano and organ, followed by conservatory studies in piano, organ, thorough bass, and composition.
-His teachers … Continue reading Gustav Lange: Blumenlied Op.
+He was born in Schwerstedt near Erfurt, on August,13 in 1830 and was dead in Wernigerode on July,20 in 1889.
+He received initial musical training from his father on the piano and organ, followed by conservatory studies in piano, organ, thorough … Continue reading Gustav Lange: Blumenlied Op.
 39 (Flower Song)

 Anton de Kontski was a polish pianist and composer born October 27, 1817 in Kraków and death in the same city December 7, 1899.
 In polish language his name is wrote: Antoni Kątski and in french: Antoine de Kontski.
 He was sometimes also called “Chevalier.”
 Anton was a student of John Field in Moscow and was considered a child prodigy.
 About his life we know that he performed a concert together with Chopin in 1845 in Paris.
 This piece is a Meditation about the history of the Ungru Castle Ruines.